Matt52/bayesian-testing/README.md

 Library's primary features are `BinaryDataTest` and `DeltaLognormalDataTest` classes.

 In both cases, there are two methods to insert data:
-- `add_variant_data`: adding raw data for a variant as a list of numbers (or numpy 1-D array)
+- `add_variant_data` - adding raw data for a variant as a list of numbers (or numpy 1-D array)
-- `add_variant_data_agg`: adding aggregated variant data (this can be practical for large data as the aggregation can be done on a database level)
+- `add_variant_data_agg` - adding aggregated variant data (this can be practical for large data as the aggregation can be done on a database level)

 To get the results of the test, simply call method `evaluate`, or `probabs_of_being_best` for returning just the probabilities.